Code-Institute-Submissions/milestone2/README.md

 #### CSS 3

+I wanted to make all the components for the game purley from CSS.
 After I had styled all the components and constructed the UI for the game, the trickiest part was to make it responsive.
 I had to use a very wide range of media queries to make this possible.

 <br>